 Suffolk is truly a haven for foodies.
 There is such a diverse range of places to eat in Suffolk that there is always something new to discover, from family friendly restaurants to romantic restaurants.

-Whether you are on the hunt for your new favourite restaurant, you want to celebrate a special occasion with a nice meal, or you just fancy trying a new and exciting cuisine, you’ll have so many options to choose from that the difficult part will be deciding which one to go for.
+Whether you are on the hunt for your new favourite restaurant, you want to celebrate a special occasion with a nice meal, or you just fancy trying a new and exciting cuisine, you’ll have so many food and drink options to choose from that the difficult part will be deciding which one to go for.

 To make things easier, we have put together this guide to the best restaurants in Suffolk, organised by type.